Kaholo/kaholo-plugin-docker/README.md

 ## Method: Pull Image
 This method pulls docker images.
 If an image is already present on the Kaholo agent it immediately succeeds.
 Otherwise it downloads the image to make it available on the Kaholo agent for downstream actions in the pipeline.

+Pull image provides information about the image pulled as a well-formed JSON document in Final Result.
+One might "pull" an image that is already present simply to get easy programmatic access to this result, For example the size of the image would be `kaholo.actions.Docker1.result.Size`, were `Docker1` is the ID of the specific Action pulling the image.

 ### Parameter: Username
 Should the docker registry require authentication to pull images, put the username here.